How Much E-liquid Does It Take to kill You? Essential Knowledge for All Vapersby James Dunworth Science

 While strictly speaking you'd need experiments to see how much e-liquid it would take to kill, that's not really us, so we're going to have to rely on a survey of the science.

 Perhaps, as he lay with his head on the block waiting for the guillotine to come down, the Belgian Count Hippolyte Visart de Bocarmé had time to reflect on the effectiveness of nicotine as a poison.

 A few months ago his brother Gustave had been enjoying a meal at Bocarne's house.
 He was not expecting his brother the count, to seize him by the throat.

-All potential witnesses had been cleared from the room, but a maid reported hearing cries – but as she rushed towards the room, she ran into the Countess rushing out the other way.
-Detection of the nicotine provided the basis for modern forensic science, but it’s also an example of how poisonous pure nicotine can be.
+All potential witnesses had been cleared from the room, but a maid reported hearing cries.
+As she rushed towards the room, she ran into the Count rushing out the other way.
+Detection of the nicotine provided the basis for modern forensic science, but it's also an example of how poisonous pure nicotine can be.